The UN Secretary-General's plea for "a grassroots movement that cannot be ignored"

 A movement rather than a single organisation

-It is hard to see how a movement that does not tell the truth will be able to achieve effective action.
-As well as deliberately not telling the truth (the "lying" that Guterres warns about), some people are inadvertently repeating fallacies.
+It is hard to see how a movement that is not based on accurate information will be able to achieve effective action.
+As well as deliberately not telling the truth (the "lying" that Guterres has warned about), some people are inadvertently repeating fallacies.
 Others are watering down their statements in the hope of initiating some actions, which would then be accelerated once the full truth is communicated.
-This self-censoring does not seem to be successful.Consideration should be given to signing an oath to tell the truth or adopting a recognised code of practice.
+This self-censoring does not seem to have been successful.With so much inaccurate information being readily available, there is a need for a network of trusted sources (groups and individuals) that are committed to providing accurate information.

 An example of an oath is that of Scientists for Global Responsibility [1], which includes